Jun 17, 2025

 $15.00

 I saw some dramatic price difference between o3 mini api pricing and o1 pro.
-It means that newer models are in fact more accessible for startups, small businesses and individual developers.
+It means that newer models are in fact more accessible for startups, small businesses, also indie developers.
 O1 pro may be good for enterprise users and established companies, let’s put it this way.

 Use Case Recommendations